 Main hall’s fireplace elevation blueprint

-Single-family house project in Torrelodones
+Single-family house with modern fireplace in Torrelodones

 We present the new Single-family house project in Torrelodones.
 A proposal located just 29 kilometres from Madrid, between the Guadarrama mountain and the metropolitan area of the capital.